bitcoinbrisbane/BitPoker/README.md

 | Previous Hash | TODO |
 | Time stamp | 2016-08-17 00:00:00 |

-The hash (SHA-256) is of the property values concantinated, thus seriliazation format agnostic.
+The hash (SHA-256) is of the property values concatenated, thus serialisation format agnostic.

 Eg of above message.
 ```